stormpath/stormpath-sdk-java/docs/source/config.rst

 The Stormpath SDK Client communicates with Stormpath using a very secure `cryptographic digest`_-based authentication scheme.

-If you deploy your app on Google App Engine however, you might experience some problems.
+If you deploy your app on Google Quickstart Engine however, you might experience some problems.
 You can change the scheme to use ``basic`` authentication by setting the following configuration property and value:

 .. code-block:: properties

    stormpath.authentication.scheme = basic

-If your application is not deployed on Google App Engine, we recommend that you *do not* set this property.
+If your application is not deployed on Google Quickstart Engine, we recommend that you *do not* set this property.

 Usage
 ~~~~~